kowasm/kowasm/README.md

 ### Node

-The latest Node 22 build should be able to run (see related [Node WASI documentation](https://nodejs.org/api/wasi.html)) to run the project.
+Node 22+ should be able to run the project.
 You can install it using [nvm](https://github.com/nvm-sh/nvm):

 ```bash
 nvm use 22.3.0